-For their field trip, our Master’s in International Hospitality Business students from London and Bulle traveled to Barcelona to sample some of the best that this world-renowned tourism destination has to offer.
+For their field trip, our Master’s students from London and Bulle campuses traveled to Barcelona to sample some of the best that this world-renowned tourism destination has to offer.
 They even got to try their hand at making one of the famous dishes in Spanish cuisine…

 Many university student field trips feature a certain amount of hardship, frequently involving hostel-type ‘digs’.

 In keeping with our luxury mindset, Glion does things differently.
-The recent field trip to Barcelona for Master’s in International Hospitality Business students featured four nights at the city’s Nobu hotel, setting the scene for an immersive, premium study opportunity.
+The recent field trip to Barcelona for Master’s in International Hospitality Business (from February 2024: Master’s in Hospitality Business Leadership) students featured four nights at the city’s Nobu hotel, setting the scene for an immersive, premium study opportunity.

 It was also very much a shared experience, as the trip brought together Master’s students from our Swiss and London campuses, encouraging a greater sense of unity and allowing friendships to be forged across the two cohorts.